sideloading/sideloading-master-guide/introduction/what-is-sideloading/faq.md

 ## How to buy an Apple Developer account?

-Apple has simplified process of account purchasing.
-Now it looks like purchasing Apple Music subscription.
+Apple has simplified process of account purchasing: Now it looks like purchasing Apple Music subscription.

 - Download [Apple Developer App](https://apps.apple.com/us/app/apple-developer/id640199958)
 - Login with your Apple ID